phlowers/mechaphlowers/docs/user_guide/ug_cable_model.md

     x_n = a' + x_m
 $$

-The cable length can be divided in to parts:
+The cable length can be divided into two parts:

 $$
     L = L_m + L_n